 Add Music to the Moment

-Toddlers can't pay attention for long, but brushing their teeth properly should only take two to three minutes.
-That's the perfect amount of time to play their favorite pop song or one that you composed yourself.
+Toddlers can not pay attention for long, but according to the Indian Dental Association, brushing their teeth properly should only take two to three minutes and should be supervised by parents.
+That is the perfect amount of time to play their favorite pop song or one that you composed yourself.
 When they know they get to hear a fun song when they brush their teeth, kids will be more motivated to do it.
 You could sing a favorite nursery rhyme, too, and even change the lyrics to make it about brushing teeth.
 For example, "Baa, baa dirty teeth, I will make you clean – up, down, up, down, back and forth three times 'round."

 Teeth games for kids can include simple experiments to help them learn about how different foods affect their teeth.
 Eggshells, according to the British Dental Health Foundation, are full of calcium also found in teeth, and react to food acids and fluoride in a similar way.